dirksan28/Scenic2DashCanEmu/README.md

 - Pin1 via a 1kΩ resistor to +12V
 <img title="click to enlarge" src="./pics/Scenic2CheckClockDisp.png" width=20%>

-This simulates turning on your radio in the car, resulting in the clock display turning on.
+This simulates turning on your car's radio, which causes the clock display to turn on.

 ### Forks and Variants
 - Thanks to David Douard, there is now a fork based on **ESP32 + SN65HVD230 as CAN transceiver** available.
 Check https://github.com/douardda/Scenic2DashCanEmu for details.